tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/产品动态/Android SDK 发布动态_intl_en.md

 <li>  Optimized persistent connection retry policies.
 <li>  Optimized the logic for reporting the number of daily active users and SDK startup events.
 <li>  Placed SDK logs in a hidden directory.
 <li>  Disabled the session keep-alive feature by default.
-If you need to enable it, see the Android FAQs documentation.
+If you need to enable it, see the documentation Android FAQs.
 		<li>  Fixed IPv6 request failures.</td>
         <td>July 6, 2021</td><td><li>
 <a href="https://console.cloud.tencent.com/tpns/sdkdownload">SDK Download</a></li>